benjbuch/octo_waffle/part_03-working_with_strings.md

 To remember which one is which, [this mnemonic](https://twitter.com/emisshula/status/323863393167613953) might help you: ‘If you begin with power (`^`), you end up with money (`$`).’

+## Summary

+In this introduction you have learned

+  - how to combine and split strings,
+  - how to subset strings based on indices,
+  - how to replace words in strings, and
+  - that you can use regular expressions to formulate advanced string queries.

 ## Quick Questions